 Of course, Peter himself could, theoretically, have been the first man to claim he was too drunk to consent and, if his complaint had been ignored, he could then have claimed discrimination.
 Unfortunately for Peter, there’s a one year statute of limitation on sexual misconduct complaints.

-Can you say, “No counter-complaint”?
-I knew you could.
 Mary Claire’s complaint was timed to perfection.
-Both parties were violating Vassar’s policy by having sex with a drunk person, but only one complaint would ever be filed.
+Both parties were violating Vassar’s official policy by having sex with a drunk person, but only one complaint would ever be filed.

 You see, Vassar officials made sure Mary Claire filed her complaint exactly on the one year anniversary of her taking Peter’s virginity.
-So by the time Peter found out about the complaint against him, it was too late for him to file a counter-complaint against Mary Claire.
+So by the time Peter found out about the complaint against him, it was too late.

-Peter’s civil lawsuit against Vassar has been as successful as his sex life.
-Judge Ronnie Abrams made things perfectly clear: If a man at Vassar got drunk and slept with a virgin woman and walked out on her and then apologized profusely to her for leading her on and then, a year later, tried to have her kicked out for taking advantage of him, and if the man was ignored by Vassar and the terribly dangerous woman who used to be a virgin was not prosecuted simply because she was a woman, then, and only then, would there be a basis for a discrimination claim.
-So Peter Yu has no case.
+Peter’s civil lawsuit against Vassar has been about as successful as his sex life.
+Judge Ronnie Abrams made things perfectly clear in her statement dismissing the case: If a man at Vassar got drunk and slept with a virgin woman and walked out on her and then apologized profusely for leading her on and then, a year later, tried to have her kicked out for taking advantage of him, and if this abused man was ignored by Vassar and the dangerous woman who used to be a virgin was not prosecuted simply because she was a woman, then, and only then, would there be a basis for a discrimination claim.
+Therefore, for the moment, Peter Yu has no case.

 Got that?
-Peter and his lawyers “vehemently” disagree with this logic and are appealing.
+Peter and his lawyers said they vehemently disagree with this “logic” and are appealing.